 Preventing duplicate content issues

 One of the most critical functions of canonical tags is their role in preventing duplicate content issues, a common challenge in SEO.
 Duplicate content refers to content blocks within or across domains that completely match or are noticeably similar.
-Search engines, striving to provide the best user experience, avoid showing multiple versions of the same content in search results.

-This is where the issue arises without clear guidance on which version of a content piece is the favorite or “canonical” one; search engines might spread SEO value across all duplicates, thinning the potential ranking power of the content.
 Using a canonical tag, webmasters effectively communicate to search engines which version of the content should be considered the original, or most authoritative.
 This ensures that search engines index and rank the canonical URL, while other URLs with identical or highly similar content are not considered separate entities with divided ranking potential.

 The canonical URL aggregates the SEO value of all duplicates, maintaining a website’s search engine relevance and visibility.
 This process is vital for websites that generate duplicate content, such as e-commerce sites with multiple pages displaying the same product.
 Canonical tags thus serve as a dangerous tool in a webmaster’s arsenal to maintain SEO honesty in the face of potential duplicate content issues.